nice-digital/teamcity-build-number/README.md

 - Type: `Boolean`
 - Required: `false`
 - Default: `false`
+- Example: `--usePackageJsonVersion`

 Whether to use the package.json version as the build number.

-Note: this assumes that the `%system.build.vcs.number%` TeamCity parameter is a build countere, e.g. *Build number format*:  `%build.counter%`
+Only needed if you are using package.json version, and it doesn't require a value e.g. just `--usePackageJsonVersion`.

+Note: in v0.x this option could be used like `--usePackageJsonVersion=true` but this is no longer the case.

 ### gitHubToken

 - Type: `String`
 - Required: `true` to build Pull Requests

-A GitHub authentication.
+A GitHub authentication token.
 Used for getting details of a Pull Request from the GitHub API.
+Must have access to the repository set in `gitHubRepo`.

 ### gitHubRepo

 - Type: `String`
 - Required: `true`
+- Example: `--gitHubRepo nhsevidence/guidance-web`

+The GitHub organisation (or username) and repository to check for status of Pull Requests etc.

 ### packageRelativePath

 - Type: `String`
 - Required: `false`
+- Example: `--packageRelativePath src/client`

 If no value is supplied the package.json file will be looked for in the root of the repository.
 If a value is given such as "src", then it will look for said file in "[repo root]\src\package.json"